peppelongo96/UnicalDown/README.md

  - Double-clickable script launcher provided (Windows only)
 #### v1.3
  - Make aria2 downloading procedure more consistent and reliable
- - Added a double-clickable script launcher with Coffee support to suspend PC sleeping (Windows only)
+ - Added a double-clickable script launcher with Coffee support to temporarily suspend PC sleeping (Windows only)
  - Code adjustments

 ## PREREQS